Shadow the Hedgehog (video game): Development

-The game features several CGI-animated cutscenes produced by Blur Studio.
+The game features several animated cutscenes produced by Blur Studio.
 The music of Shadow the Hedgehog was composed by Jun Senoue, with additional work by Yutaka Minobe, Tomoya Ohtani, and Mariko Nanba.
 Lost and Found: Shadow the Hedgehog Vocal Trax is a video game soundtrack album released on CD on February 22, 2006.
-The album contains seven vocal songs from the game, one of which is a remix rather than the original.
-Another soundtrack, Shadow the Hedgehog: Original Soundtrax, was also released on February 22, 2006.
-It contains both vocal and instrumental tracks from the game.
+The album contains seven vocal songs from the game, one of which is a remix of Dr. Eggman's theme from Sonic Adventure 2.
+Another soundtrack, Shadow the Hedgehog: Original Soundtrax, was released on the same day.
+It contains all instrumental tracks from the game, as well as the vocal song I Am...
+All of Me, albeit in a shortened form.

-In Japan, Shadow the Hedgehog was promoted through a collaboration with Japanese hip hop group M-flo, whose song "Tripod Baby" was remixed and featured in the commercial under the title "Tripod Baby (Shadow the Hedgehog Mix)".
+In Japan, Shadow the Hedgehog was promoted through a collaboration with Japanese hip-hop group M-Flo, whose song "Tripod Baby" was remixed and featured in the commercial under the title "Tripod Baby (Shadow the Hedgehog Mix)".
 In addition to this, an alternate music video for "Tripod Baby" featuring the remix included new scenes with Shadow.

-Uniquely, the game contains profanities, particularly the frequent use of the words "damn" and "hell" spoken by Shadow and other characters such as Espio, the G.U.N.
-Commander, Knuckles, and Sonic.
-The decision to include profanity and firearms was made early in development as it focused on a more mature tone.
-The ESRB ultimately assigned the game an E10+ rating for "fantasy violence" and "mild language".

-The game was also the first in the Sonic series to use the 4Kids cast from Sonic X following the death of Doctor Eggman's previous voice actor, Deem Bristow.
-This cast continued to be used until late 2010 when all cast members except for Mike Pollock were replaced before the release of Sonic Free Riders.
+Shadow the Hedgehog was the first Sonic game to use the 4Kids cast from Sonic X following the death of Doctor Eggman's previous voice actor, Deem Bristow.
+This cast continued to be used until late 2010 when all but Mike Pollock were replaced before the release of Sonic Free Riders.